 Temperatures will fluctuate through the enclosure.
 I HIGHLY recommend purchasing a temperature gun so you can spot check temperatures throughout your enclosure.
 Below is a list of what temps in your enclosure should be around.

 Heating Tip: Temps can be adjusted by increasing or decreasing the elevation of the heat lamp or by changing the bulb wattage.
+Using a thermostat will help to take the guessing game out of it and regulate the temperature for you.

 Tortoises still need heat at night but should be in total darkness.
 Use a CHE (Ceramic Heat Emitter) for heat without light at night.